 Painting Positivity: How a Tin of Paint Can Boost Your Mental Health

 It’s well documented that colour influences our mood.
 Reds invigorate and energise while cooler colours like greens and blues have a calming effect.
 The colours we surround ourselves with contribute to the overall feel of our home environment.
-But what about the actual process of painting?
+But what about the actual process of painting for mental health?

 Painting itself can also affect your mood, particularly furniture painting and upcycling.
 In this article, we’ll explore the positive effects of painting on mental health and provide some inspiration for your furniture transformation journey.

 We also have plenty of anecdotal evidence here at Frenchic from our staff and stockists.
-Not to mention feedback via social media on the beneficial effects of furniture painting and upcycling.
+Not to mention feedback from Frenchic fans via social media on the beneficial effects of furniture painting and upcycling.

 Our friendly Facebook group, The Frenchic Fan Forum, has formed a wonderfully creative community of over 620,000 people.
 They share their painting projects, exchange tips and look for inspiration.